jeremeamia/xstatic/README.md

 Fortunately, in Laravel 4, Taylor Otwell developed a compromise.
 Laravel 4 has a concept called "facades" (Note: Not the same as the [Facade design pattern](http://en.wikipedia.org/wiki/Facade_pattern)).
 These act as a static interface, or proxy, to an actual object instance stored in a service container.
-The static interface is linked to the container using a few tricks, including defining class aliases via PHP's `class_alias()` function.
+The static proxy is linked to the container using a few tricks, including defining class aliases via PHP's `class_alias()` function.

 **XStatic** is a library for enabling these static proxy interfaces in a similar way to the approach taken by Laravel 4